 Applying for parental leave

-Before an employee can take parental leave they need to give their employer a certain amount of written notice and evidence, if they request it.
+Before an employee can take parental leave they need to give their employer a certain amount of written notice.
+They may also need to provide evidence if the employer asks for it.

 Employees who want to take unpaid parental leave need to give their employer notice that they are taking leave and confirm the dates.